Liverpool Women's Hospital bombing: Response

 The driver was widely praised by members of the public and media following the incident, with some calling him a "hero" for stopping al-Swealmeen from getting inside the hospital by locking the doors of his taxi.
 Prime Minister Boris Johnson congratulated the driver, saying "it does look as though the taxi driver in question did behave with incredible presence of mind and bravery".
 On 15 November 2021, the police declared the explosion a terrorist incident, and the UK terror threat level was raised from substantial to severe.
 (Note: This increase in alert indicated that further attacks were considered highly likely due to two attacks in a month.
 The threat level is set by the Joint Terrorism Analysis Centre, which is led by MI5.
 The previous attack was the murder of David Amess, Conservative MP for Southend West, who was stabbed in a church hall on 15 October 2021.)
 MI5 joined the investigation on the same day of the incident in a support role for the local police, while COBR met on the morning of 15 November.

 Home Secretary Priti Patel said that the bombing showed that Britain's asylum system is "dysfunctional" and that a "merry-go-round" of appeals by lawyers was keeping failed asylum seekers in the country.

 The inquest was held at Liverpool and Wirral Coroner's Court on 30 December 2021.
 The senior coroner concluded that al-Swealmeen had "manufactured the improvised explosive device, designed to project shrapnel, with murderous intent."

+Merseyside Police assistant chief constable Jon Roy said following their investigation in 2023 that "In the face of adversity, [the public] were strong and determined and unbowed.
+Ultimately, the aim of terrorists is to create conflict, distrust and fear, but that didn't happen here and people across Liverpool stood shoulder to shoulder".